Florence Nightingale Comes Home

 When Florence Nightingale returned from the Crimean War she was a national celebrity, one whose fame has endured to this day.
 But who was Florence Nightingale and what had led her to the war in the first place?

-Six exhibition boards will be on display in the Gallery, detailing aspects of Nightingale's life and work.
-For those who want to read ahead three of the boards can be viewed here:
+Six exhibition boards were on display in the Gallery, detailing aspects of Nightingale's life and work.

 James Robertson (1813-1888) was an English photographer and coin engraver.
 He lived in Constantinople and opened a studio there in 1854 along with his partner, his brother-in-law Felice Beato (1832-1909).